leaselabsco/test-web-developer/README.md

 - Usability

 **Completion and Delivery**
-- When complete, please ZIP up your files and deliver to us via email.
+- When complete, please ZIP up your files and deliver as an email attachment to edrick@dzap.net.
 Thank you.